 Behind the wheel of an unmodified Chevrolet Cruze Eco an Australian couple set a fuel-efficiency record for the 48 contiguous states.
-During the 23-day, 9,552 mile trip sponsored by Shell Oil, John and Helen Taylor averaged a remarkable 64.42 miles per gallon.
+During the 23-day, 9,552 mile trip sponsored by Shell Oil.
+So John and Helen Taylor averaged a remarkable 64.42 miles per gallon.

 For example, the Cruze Eco was the first in the compact-car segment to offer an active air shutter that closes at higher speeds to reduce aerodynamic drag and opens at lower speeds to optimize engine-cooling airflow.
 Engineers also made more than 42 changes to reduce weight on the Cruze Eco, such as light-weight 17-inch wheels and tires save 21.2 pounds (9.6 kg) per vehicle.

-The Cruze Eco features a standard Ecotec 1.4L turbocharged engine that delivers the fuel efficiency of a smaller engine, as well as the power of a larger engine when needed.
+In addition, the Cruze Eco features a standard Ecotec 1.4L turbocharged engine that delivers the fuel efficiency of a smaller engine.
+That’s as well as the power of a larger engine when needed.
 The Ecotec 1.4L turbo delivers 138 horsepower (103 kW) and 148 lb.-ft. of torque (200 Nm) between 1,850 rpm and 4,900 rpm.
-The wide rpm range for the maximum torque – a specific trait of turbocharged engines – helps the engine deliver a better driving experience and performance.
+The wide rpm range for the maximum torque – a specific trait of turbocharged engines.
+For it helps the engine deliver a better driving experience and performance.

-With the standard six-speed manual, the Cruze Eco delivers an EPA-estimated 28 mpg city, and 42 mpg highway.
-With the available six-speed automatic, the 2012 Cruze Eco delivers an EPA-estimated 26 mpg city, and 39 mpg highway.
+With the standard six-speed manual, the Cruze Eco delivers an EPA-estimated 28 mpg city.
+Also and 42 mpg highway.
+With the available six-speed automatic, the 2012 Cruze Eco delivers an EPA-estimated 26 mpg city.
+Finally and 39 mpg highway.

 In conclusion, Shell’s tips for improving fuel economy are available at the Shell Smarter Driving website.